dsl-logo

 3. Check eligibility for rewards

-Make sure you understand which purchases are eligible to earn points and which aren’t.
+Make sure you understand which purchases are eligible to earn points and which aren’t, and indeed which purchases earn points at a higher or lower rate.

 Shopping bag icon